Oleh Vynnyk: Biography

-Early Years
+Early years

 Oleh Vynnyk was born on 31 July 1973 in the village of Verbivka, Kamianka Raion, currently Cherkasy Raion, of Cherkasy Oblast, Ukraine.
 He graduated from High School in the village of Chervony Kut (Zhashkiv Raion, currently Uman Raion, Cherkasy Oblast).
 He sang and played the electric guitar at a young age.

 Career

 After high school, Vynnyk entered a choirmaster department of the Kaniv school of culture in Kaniv, Cherkasy Oblast.
 Vynnyk's first job after graduation was with the Cherkasy Regional Philharmonic.

 As part of a cultural exchange program, Vynnyk received an internship in Germany.
 During the internship, he worked with the Theater Lüneburg in Lower Saxony, where he continued his career in the performing party "Toska" opera and operetta "Paganini".

 Vynnyk's most well-known role was in the musical "Les Miserables", based on the novel by Victor Hugo.

 Starting in 2011, Oleh Vynnyk concentrated on his solo career and moved to Ukraine from Germany.

+In 2021, the artist started having health problems.
+Later it became known that Vynnyk was undergoing treatment in Germany, where he had officially lived for more than 20 years.
+In 2022, the singer created a charity fund to help the Ukrainian army.

 Political Stance

-Vynnyk refuses to perform in Russia, even though he was offered to perform three nights in the Saint Petersburg's Ice Palace in December 2017.
+Vynnyk so far did not perform in Russia, even though he was offered a chance to perform three nights in the Saint Petersburg's Ice Palace in December 2017.